abhigupta-codedb/main-enginev1/DATABASE_SETUP.md

    - Extended Profile: `contactNumber1` is required
    - Approvers: `approverName` and `approverEmail` are required
    - Recipients: `recipientName` and `recipientEmail` are required
+   - Fixed Date Notes: `notesId` and `deliveryDate` are required
+5. **Date Constraints**:
+   - Fixed Date Notes: `deliveryDate` must be in the future when creating or updating
+   - Status values for Fixed Date Notes: 'scheduled', 'delivered', 'cancelled', 'failed'
+6. **Data Ownership**:
+   - Fixed Date Notes can only reference notes that belong to the same user
+   - Users can only access their own notes and fixed date notes
-5. **Automatic Timestamps**: All profile tables have automatic `created_at` and `updated_at` timestamps with triggers
+7. **Automatic Timestamps**: All profile tables have automatic `created_at` and `updated_at` timestamps with triggers
-6. **Cascade Deletion**: When a user is deleted, all related profiles, approvers, and recipients are automatically deleted
+8. **Cascade Deletion**: When a user is deleted, all related profiles, approvers, recipients, notes, and fixed date notes are automatically deleted

 ## Database Concepts Explained